mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 1. What is the reason of the design thinking phase "test” and how does it work?
 2. Which methods you can use in this phase?
+3. Do you think feedback grid techniques are useful for testing?